thindil/steamsky/bin/doc/MODDING.md

   no `foodtype` tags inside faction, that faction members can't be hungry.
 - Attribute `name`: name of item type used as food.
 Must be valid item type from *data/game.dat* file.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Tags `drinktype`: Types of items used as drink by this faction members.
 If no `drinktype` tags inside faction, that faction members can't be hungry.
 - Attribute `name`: name of item type used as food.
 Must be valid item type from *data/game.dat* file.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Tags `flags`: Various info about faction (optional tag).
 - Attribute `name`: name of flag.
 Possible values: `nogender` faction don't have genders and use male names as default, `diseaseimmune` faction members cannot become ill, no disease event for this faction, `nofatigue` faction members don't get tired so, they can't rest and regenerate health, `nomorale` faction members don't have morale (and bonuses from it)
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Tags `career`: Available careers for player when choice this faction.
 Text between tags is description of career visible in new game setting.
 If faction don't have any available career then it is unavailable for player.
 - Attribute `index`: index of career.
 Must be existing career index from *data/careers.dat* file.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry) or "update" (update selected entry).
 - Attribute `playerindex`: index of mobile used for starting player character, when he/she choice this career.
 Value must be existing mobile index from any mobiles file.